dshenderson/reactnd-project-myreads-starter/README.md

-# MyReads Project
+# Bookshelf Project

-This is my submission for the MyReads Project for Udacity's React Fundamentals course.
+This app allows users to keep track of their books.

 ## Functionality